osirvics/BakingApp/README.md

 ## BakingApp
-Final Android associate developer fast track project. this is an app showing a list baking recipes
+Final Android associate developer fast track project. this is an app showing a list baking of recipes

 ## Screenshots